koki-73/furimart/README.md

 - has_many :items, dependent: :destroy
 - has_many :likes
 - has_many :user_rates
-- has_many :buyer_items, foreign_key: "buyer_id", class_name: "items"
 - has_one :profile, dependent: :destroy
-- has_one :card, dependent: :destroy
+- has_one :credit_card, dependent: :destroy

 ## profiles table
 |Column|Type|Options|